Optimizing Hypertrophy: Volume for Maximum Gains Per Week

 Increasing training volume can be an effective strategy for promoting hypertrophy; however, it must be done cautiously to avoid overtraining or injury.
 One effective method for safely increasing volume is through progressive overload, which involves gradually increasing the weight lifted or the number of repetitions performed over time.
 For example, if an individual is currently performing three sets of eight repetitions at 80% of their one-rep max (1RM), they might aim to increase either the weight or the number of sets in subsequent workouts.

 Another strategy for increasing volume is incorporating different training techniques such as supersets, drop sets, or circuit training.
-Supersets involve performing two exercises back-to-back with minimal rest in between, effectively doubling the workload within a given timeframe.
+Supersets involve performing two exercises back-to-back with minimal rest in between, allowing you to complete the same or slightly greater training volume in less time and increasing training density.
 Drop sets entail reducing the weight after reaching failure on a set and continuing to perform additional repetitions until further failure occurs.

-These techniques not only enhance overall training volume but also introduce variety into workouts, which can help maintain motivation and engagement.
+These techniques not only enhance overall training density and variety in workouts, but also help maintain motivation and engagement.

 Balancing Volume with Recovery for Optimal Hypertrophy